After BBMP, will Lingayats get preference during Cabinet expansion?

 Bengaluru, Sep 29: After sailing through BBMP election for the Mayoral post, the Congress-JDS coalition government has a task cut out in the month of October.
 The much-awaited Cabinet expansion is likely to happen in the first of October.

 No doubt, victory in BBMP Mayoral elections is a witness to the successful political jugalbandi.
 What stands apart is Congress' decision to field Lingayat candidate for the Mayoral post in BBMP.
-Gangambike Mallikarjun, a Jayanagar corporator, against BJP's Shobha Anjanappa and JDS corporator Ramila Umashankar was elected as Deputy Mayor.
+Gangambike Mallikarjun, a Jayanagar corporator, against BJP's Shobha Anjanappa.
+JDS corporator Ramila Umashankar was elected as Deputy Mayor.

 Congress justified the preference given to Lingayat candidate, saying no Lingayat candidate was elected as BBMP mayor earlier, now the community got justice.
 No doubt, it is a good move by the grand old party, however, only ministerial berth allocations will tell whether fielding Lingayat for Mayor post is a one-off decision or has the party renewed its interest in the community ahead of Lok Sabha polls.